For this tutorial we do not offer a free download of the pattern.

 2. Work the slices

-- 3 sides of the 2 P6 pieces (do not work the upper length) .
+- 3 sides of the 2 pieces P6 (do not work the upper length) .

 3. Sew the body of the bag

-Join the two P1 pieces together (edge to edge) on one of the widths with a lacing seam.
+Assemble the two P1 pieces together (edge to edge) on one of the widths with a lacing seam.

 Lacing sewing technique: